iamroshel/git-github-getting-code-from-github/README.md

 Before moving on to the next lesson, check for your understanding of this material by answering the following questions in your own words:

-- What are 3 things using GitHub enables you to do?
+- What are three things using GitHub enables you to do?
 - Under what circumstances might you fork a repo before cloning it to your local machine?